 Low population density

 Given its capital status and general popularity, you might assume that Ottawa would be a crowded city setting, but you’d be wrong.
-With a population of just 934,243, this isn’t even close to the busiest Canadian city on offer.
+With a population of just 934,243, this isn’t even close to the busiest Canadian city.

-For a capital city, Ottawa also benefits from some pretty affordable living.
-For one, the medium income here rests higher than national averages, at around $104,070.
+As a capital city, Ottawa also benefits from some pretty affordable living.
+For one, the medium income rests higher than national averages, at around $104,070.
 Add to that the fact that real estate prices are as low as $418,354 for a detached house, and you could say that affordability is a definite large plus.

 Limited job markets

-In general terms, unemployment rates remain low across Ottawa, but it is worth bearing in mind that jobs here typically revolve around the government or other such specialist positions.
+In general terms, unemployment rates remain low across Ottawa, but it is worth noting that jobs here typically revolve around the government or other such specialist positions.
 With that in mind, many people may struggle to find a career that suits them after moving here.

 The need to be bilingual

 Ottawa is a bilingual city, meaning that services are offered in both Canadian and French.
-With that in mind, anyone looking to work here will need to learn French as standard.
+With that in mind, anyone looking to work here will need to learn French as a standard.
 This isn’t an issue if you’re already able to speak the language, of course, but it could be a culture shock if you aren’t prepared for it.